Read time 4 minutes

 After running the command, the item will be saved to the destination folder and deleted from the source mailbox.

-Kernel for Exchange Server is a highly efficient Exchange Recovery software created to retrieve the deleted and inaccessible items from the Exchange database.
-It can repair corrupt exchange database and lets you access the data from the hidden folders like a dumpster and allows you to save it.
+Kernel for Exchange Server is an exceptionally efficient Exchange recovery software meticulously designed to recover deleted and previously inaccessible items from your Exchange database.
+This powerful tool not only repairs corrupt exchange database but also grants you access to data concealed within obscure folders, such as the dumpster, and empowers you to securely save it.